Marine Reserves

 ‘Whangarei Terenga Paraoa – Whangarei Harbour Marine Reserve’

-From 1990 to 2004, more than one thousand Kamo High School (KHS) Year 13 students worked on the Whangarei Harbour Marine Reserve Proposal.
+From 1990 to 2004, more than one thousand Te Kamo High School (KHS) Year 13 students worked on the Whangarei Harbour Marine Reserve Proposal.
 It is believed to be the first no-take marine reserve application by a school in the world.

 Many of the hundreds of students that have been involved through KHS worked hard to raise money to support the application.
 Funds came from school mufti days, ACI Glass NZ Ltd, Northland Port Corporation and Marsden Point Oil Refinery.
 The students consulted with a large number of organisations, the public and Tangata Whenua and worked hard to gather information to improve their proposal, seeking expert advice from many people including Dr Bill Ballantine and Wade Doak.